 An audience development programme or initiative aims to have audiences more engaged and participating more often, and to encourage new audiences.Back to top

 Activities or methods that are shown to produce the best results.Back to top

-A community may be based around a place, a cultural tradition, or commonly held interests or experiences.
+A community is defined by the people within it – and may be based around a place, a cultural tradition, or commonly held interests or experiences.

 Creative New Zealand recognises three core strands of activity as community arts and these are:

 Community Cultural Development

 - Collaboration of arts practitioners with communities to achieve artistic and social outcomes